krishnakeshan/node-kvs/README.md

 ## Tests
 The testing framework used is mocha and to run the tests simply clone this repository, install mocha and run `npm test`.
 The test code can be found in the `test.js` file under `test/`.

+# Supported Operating Systems
+Ideally this should work on any machine that can run the Node runtime.
+The filesystem path conventions used are those of the Node runtime and hence automatically converted to the relevant local naming system as used by the host machine by Node itself.
+However, this has only been tested on macOS Big Sur.